 For a four-wheel sport of a different sort, you can head down Route 205 just outside of town (towards Oak Grove) make a right onto Longfield Rd.
 (Rt.
 631 - also known as "Dragstrip Road") and on your right hand side you'll see a sign for the Colonial Beach Dragway Watch cars and motorcycles fly down the straightaway at breakneck speeds and compete for the cup!
 They also have "run what you brung" events and you can get behind the wheel if you have a need for speed.

-History buffs can check out the Colonial Beach Museum in town as well as the historical Virginia attractions of 5th U.S. President James Monroe's birthplace (just outside of town on Route 205 west, it will be on your left); 1st U.S. President George Washington's Birthplace and Stratford Hall Plantation (the virtually self-contained antebellum community where General Robert E. Lee was born!) are further down the road.
+History buffs can check out the house once owned by telephone inventor Alexander Graham Bell, the Colonial Beach Museum in town as well as the historical Virginia attractions of 5th U.S. President James Monroe's birthplace (just outside of town on Route 205 west, it will be on your left); 1st U.S. President George Washington's Birthplace and Stratford Hall Plantation (the virtually self-contained antebellum community where General Robert E. Lee was born!) are further down the road.
 Take Route 205 west to a left on Route 3 and just follow the signs.

 As long as you're headed in that direction, grab a picnic lunch and make a stop at one of my favorite Virginia attractions, the

-Bird watching is popular here.
+Bird watching is one of the many Virginia attractions in the area.
 Bird lovers can check out the cormorants, terns, swans, ducks, blue herons and osprey that nest along the shores in Colonial Beach.
 You may even catch a glimpse of a bald eagle.
 I see them soaring overhead now and then and it is pure majesty!
 Some of them may call the Voorhees Nature Preserve (next to the Westmoreland Berry Farm) their home.
-They also have an area all to themselves in another Virginia attraction in neighboring King George County at the Caledon State Park.
+They also have an area all to themselves in another Virginia attraction in neighboring King George County at Caledon State Park.
 The 2,579-acre park even closes down the hiking trails from October through April to give young eagles a chance to perfect their hunting and fishing skills undisturbed.

 Speaking of fishing skills, back in the Town of Colonial Beach you can board a Potomac River Charters boat and head out to catch some rockfish, spot, perch and croaker.
 Pier fishing is also available, or you can just hang out on the beach - the second longest public one in the Commonwealth of Virginia!
 (The beach, not the pier!)